alexlaurence/Spectrum/README.md

 👩🏻‍⚕️ Cross-platform ASD screening using machine learning

 ## Introduction
 An early diagnosis of neurodevelopmental disorders can improve treatment and significantly decrease associated healthcare costs.
 In this GUI-based tool, healthcare professionals and teachers can use supervised learning to diagnose Autistic Spectrum Disorder (ASD) based on behavioral features and individual characteristics.
-Spectrum uses a neural network from the Keras API.
+Spectrum uses a neural network from the Keras API which was built as a learning project for Pact's "Machine Learning for Healthcare Analytics Projects" book.

 Through this tool, we were able to predict autism in patients with about 90% accuracy.
 I also learned how to deal with categorical data; a lot of health applications are going to have categorical data and one way to address this is by using one-hot encoded vectors.
 Furthermore, I learned how to reduce overfitting using dropout regularization.